-- Include persons from groups underrepresented in STEM as Principal Investigator (PI), Industry Mentor (IM), Entrepreneurial Lead (EL) (Section G.ii) and/or overall project team. - Include faculty or students from Minority Serving Institutions as IM, EL and/or overall project team. - Collaborate with students, researchers, and staff in Minority Serving Institutions as part of customer discovery. - Identify Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses, and Veteran Owned Businesses to interview as part of customer discovery. - Enhance or collaborate with existing diversity programs at your home organization and/or nearby organizations.
+- Include persons from groups underrepresented in STEM as Principal Investigator (PI), Industry Mentor (IM), Entrepreneurial Lead (EL) (Section G.ii) and/or overall project team. - Collaborate with students, researchers, and staff in Minority Serving Institutions as part of customer discovery. - Identify Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses, and Veteran Owned Businesses to interview as part of customer discovery. - Enhance or collaborate with existing diversity programs at your home organization and/or nearby organizations.
 Develop technology and technology integration innovations to meet the needs of DACs; - Collaborate, engage, or create partnerships with local communities, especially underresourced and DACs;